NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 --num-samples <integer>
     Number of samples to pick at the water-land interface if using a mask.
 The default is 10000.

+--water-height-measurements <string>
+    Use this CSV file having longitude, latitude, and height measurements for the water surface, in degrees and meters, respectively, relative to the WGS84 datum.
+The option --csv-format must be used.

+--csv-format <string>
+    Specify the format of the CSV file having water height measurements.
+The format should have a list of entries with syntax column_index:column_type (indices start from
+    1).
+Example: '2:lon 3:lat 4:height_above_datum'.

 --bathy-plane arg
     The output file storing the computed plane as four coefficients